 This blog article is part of a “series of blog articles” about common pitfalls using JPA and ways to avoid them.
-In this article, we describe issues with bidirectional relationships.Continue reading
+In this article, we describe unexpected duplicates in the result of a JPQL query.Continue reading

 Inspired by my article The lightweightness of microservices – Comparing Spring Boot, WildFly Swarm, and Haskell Snap, a colleague of mine implemented the same Web service using the Go programming language.
 You can find his code here: Bitbucket-repo.
 To compare his implementations with the other ones, I integrated it into the main project (GitHub-repo) and measured it.
 Here are the results. 🙂

 In one of our recent projects we have encountered some memory leaks using standard JavaEE technologies like CDI and EJBs.
 Our application in question does a lot of communication using JMS as a transportation layer.
 To be able to handle different message types dynamically we have used the Instance Injection of CDI.
 Using that approach with CDI might get your trapped into some memory leak problems like we did, so we would like to share our experiences and what you can do about it.